Living Faith • Seeking Justice • Pursuing Peace

 Pam Kummer and Anne Sparling

-Meets the Fourth Wednesday of the month at 7 pm.
+Meets the Third Monday of the month at 7:00 pm.